-Some days the internet makes my brain feel like confetti- a series of erratic, energetic explosions which quickly turn into an unfocused, scattered mess.
-More and more, I crave moments of focus and stillness.
-In an attempt to reclaim this unruly brain of mine, I've taken up daily yoga practice.
+Some days the internet makes my brain feel like confetti- a series of erratic, energetic explosions which quickly turn into a scattered mess.
+More and more, I crave moments of focus.
+In an attempt to reclaim this my brain, I've taken up daily yoga practice.

 The act of focusing on my body in this space, with all devices safely locked away, truly does amazing things for my daily headspace.